jgdedamas/jgdedamas.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome to my website !
-I am a french mathematician currently working at research center in applied mathematics of Ecole nationale des ponts et chaussées.
+I am a french mathematician currently working at the research center in applied mathematics of Ecole nationale des ponts et chaussées.

 My research topic of interests are
 - Numerical linear algebra, with a focus on solving linear systems of equations or eigenvalue problems